Chris Becher, *1990 Cologne, is a photographer, writer, and mentor.

-His/their socially conscious and consent-based practice ponders on the potential to convey the modes how personhood is shaped by individual and social histories through photographic portraiture, incorporating video, text, archival material, and essayistic writing.
+His socially conscious and consent-based practice ponders on the potential to convey the ways how identity and self-image are shaped by the relationship of individual lived experience and larger social histories through photographic portraiture, incorporating video, text, archival material, and essayistic writing.

-Preceded by a long-term and dialogical process with his protagonists, his practice strives to reintroduce complexity, beauty and intimacy into the representation of individuals, often compartmentalised by media and dominant discourses, and seldomly depicted from a sensitive and poetic angle.
+Preceded by a long-term and dialogic process with his protagonists, his practice strives to reintroduce complexity, beauty and intimacy into the representation of individuals and communities, often compartmentalised by media and dominant discourses, and seldomly depicted from a sensitive and poetic angle.

 Outlining society indirectly by its contours, his work draws from and transcends visual legacies such as social documentary, conceptual photography, vernacular culture, figurative portraiture, and art history.

 Chris has presented his various projects in group exhibitions and lectures internationally, including Centro de la Imagen Mexico City, Melkweg Amsterdam, MEP Maison Européenne de la Photographie Paris, Humble Arts Foundation New York, at the Noorderlicht International Photo Festival, and Haus der Photographie/Deichtorhallen Hamburg.